Maiska123/Fullstack-Edible-Battle/README.md

  - [ ] Mobile support
  - [ ] SAVE/LOAD game states through staticFiles (backend dotnet-thing)
  - [ ] Ingame Help (its so hard to push 1-button once or a little to activate autoclicker) BRUH
+ - [ ] oh and last, better support for peasant/pleb browsers (other than chrome)

 ## Description